rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 > **Answer**: No it can't.
 If you write `func (a A, b B) f() {}`
 > it will produce compile error `method has multiple receivers`.
-> You need to treat function receivers as way to turn it into method
+> You need to treat function receivers as the way to turn it into method
 > of given type.
 Just like in object oriented programming.
 So
 > to simplify, our receiver can be compared to `this` or `self`
 > keyword from object oriented languages.

-Take closer look at usage of our new method.
+Take a closer look at the usage of our new method.

 ```go
 func main() {